PhilipYip1988/python-notebooks/anaconda/linux/install.md

 AutoPEP8 addresses the spacing making it PEP8 compliant.
 The opinionated fomratter black can also be used to make quotation consistent (but inconsistent with the default single quotations used by the Python kernel):

 <img src='images_install/img_048.png' alt='img_048' width='450'/>

-## Python Environments

-The conda package manager can be used to create Python environments for the latest version of Jupyter and Spyder from the community channel conda-forge or from the spyder developers release candidate channel.
-A custom Jupyter environment can also be equipped with R allowing use of the R kernel.

-Use of the conda package manager is covered in more detail in the following [conda](./conda.md) tutorial.

 [Return to Anaconda Tutorial](./readme.md)